Biddy Wood

+Early life and education

-He was born in Lexington, Kentucky.
-His parents were Francis Marion Wood, the first Superintendent of Baltimore City Colored Schools, and Nellie née Hughes Wood.
-He graduated from Douglass High School and served in the military during World War II.
-He graduated from Howard University with a degree in Fine Arts.
+Wood was born in Lexington, Kentucky, on April 24, 1924.
+His parents were Francis Marion Wood, the first superintendent of Baltimore City Colored Schools, and Nellie née Hughes Wood.
+Raised in Catonsville, Maryland, he was nicknamed "Biddy" because he was small in stature as a child.

+Wood graduated from Frederick Douglass High School in Baltimore and served in the military as a staff sergeant with the United States Army during World War II.
+He graduated from Howard University in Washington, D.C. with a degree in Fine Arts.

-Wood married Damita Jo DeBlanc who was one of the performers he managed.
-He was preceded in death by his son John Jeffrey Wood.
+Wood married Damita Jo DeBlanc, who was one of the performers he managed.